-The Choral Society of Greensboro, under the direction of Jon Brotherton, begins rehearsals for the fall 2014 season on Tuesday, January 20.
-Rehearsals run from 7:30-9:30 pm in Room 100 of the Greensboro Cultural Center, 200 N. Davie St. New and returning members are welcome!
+The Choral Society of Greensboro, under the direction of Jon Brotherton, begins rehearsals for the spring 2016 season on Tuesday, January 19.
+Rehearsals run from 7:30-9:30 pm at Fellowship Presbyterian Church.
+New and returning members are welcome!

 The Choral Society of Greensboro was organized in 1983 by Barry Auman, Richard Cox, Sam Doyle, Eleanor Nesbit, and others in the Greensboro musical community.
 David Pegg was the first director and Bill Carroll led the Choral Society from 1984 through the 1999 season.
 Sam Doyle and Carol Burnett led the 1999-2000 season and Bill Young was the director for the 2000-2007 season.
 Bruce Kiesling wasme the Music Director from 2007-09.
 Jon Brotherton has been the Music Director since the spring of 2010.